We’re celebrating that heatwave season has finally arrived in the UK, but trying to beat the heat can leave you with a scary electric bill.

 Don’t heat your fridge up

-You can even turn a hot-water bottle into a cold water bottle using this method.
+You can even turn a hot water bottle into a cold water bottle.
 Just fill a rubber water bottle with cool water and put it in your freezer – a few hours later you’ll have a handy ice pack for your neck or lap.
-Just make sure not to fill the bottle all the way as the water expands when frozen and you may pop your water bottle.
+Just be sure to only fill the bottle three-quarters of the way.
+Water expands when frozen, so any fuller and you may pop your water bottle.Â

 Leaving your fridge or freezer door open can quickly raise the temperature inside, requiring even more energy to bring it back down.
 A door alarm like this one from Fridggi lets you know when the door has been left open and helps you build more energy-efficient habits in the kitchen.

-Thermostat hacks to hackle to heat
+Thermostat hacks to tackle the heat

-It seems obvious, but make sure to turn your thermostat right down if it is hot outside.
+It seems obvious, but be sure to turn your thermostat right down if it is hot outside.
 Even if the weather is mild, for every degree below your normal level you turn the temperature down you could save up to 10% on your heating bill.

 Time for an upgrade?